• Jennifer Jancuska

 In Bodies of Work, physical storytelling transcends traditional theatrical choreography, making it as essential and expressive as the text itself.

-When the Zoe character steps onto the stage, she immerses herself directly into—the music, the people, and the energy that together are—her personal body of work.
+When the Zoe character steps onto the stage, she immerses herself directly into the music, the people, and the energy that together transform into her personal body of work.

 The choreography incorporates every member of the company throughout, activating a physicality that flows fluidly between pedestrian and spectacular, purposefully illuminating layered memories and emotional landscapes.
 In this way, choreography is the striking narrative tool that propels and embraces Zoe through emotional transformation.